-Associate Professor Alice Motion, Westpac Research Fellow and Deputy Director Sydney Nano, University of Sydney
+Associate Professor Alice Motion, Interim Director, Sydney Nano Institute, University of Sydney

 Associate Professor Alice Motion is a chemist and science communicator at the University of Sydney's School of Chemistry.
 Alice leads the Science Communication, Outreach, Participation and Education (SCOPE) research group who have the overarching goal of connecting people with science, making research more accessible.
-Alice is a Westpac Research Fellow and Deputy Director (Outreach and External Engagement) at the Sydney Nano Institute and was awarded the 2020 Celestino Eureka Prize for Promoting Understanding of Science.
+Alice is the Interim Director of the Sydney Nano Institute and was awarded the 2020 Celestino Eureka Prize for Promoting Understanding of Science.

 Dr Robyn Williams AO, Presenter, The Science Show, ABC’s Radio National